Reading time: 17 minutes

 Face-to-face interaction (in the case of door-to-door canvassing)

-Social media has its advantages, but a face-to-face interaction is deeply personal.
-Two people having a respectful conversation on a doorstep are more likely to find common ground.
+Social media has its advantages, but face-to-face interaction is deeply personal.
+Two people having a respectful conversation door-to-door are more likely to find common ground.

 Phone calls